dylech30th/dylech30th/README.md

 I'm Dylech30th, a student who is passionate on theoretical computer science, you can call me *dc* for brevity.
 I'm willing to make new friends and often share my note and essays at my [blog](https://sora.ink), welcome to pay a visit if you want to contact or want to make friends with me:).

 * ⌨️ I love modern languages with exquisite design, such as `C#`, `Scala`, `Rust`, `Kotlin`, and ML dialects like `OCaml`/`F#`.
-* 📖 I love reading books, currently I'm reading `Types and Programming Languages` by Benjamin C. Pierce.
+* 📖 I love reading books, currently I'm reading `Advanced Topics in Types and Programming Languages` by Benjamin C. Pierce.
 * 📜 From a theoretical perspective, I love *Mathematical Logic*, more specifically, *Computability Theory*, and *Programming Language Theory*.
 * 🔨 From a practical perspective, I love *Compiler Construction*, *Compiler Optimization Techniques*, and *Virtual Machine*.
 * 🤓 Despite of being a starter, I'm still putting all my efforts to make myself better